DGP-Studio/Snap.Hutao.Docs/docs/en/features/game-launcher.md

   - **Height**, game window height, such as `1080`
   - **Display**, users with multiple displays can use this option to set which display to run the game

+## Resource Download

+Game launcher in Snap Hutao also offers resource download feature, which lists real time Genshin Impact (CN server) client package and OTA package.
+User can click the hyperlink icon on each package's right side to redirect to browser to download them by user favored download tools.

+When you are updating the game client, you can do the following steps:

+1. Update official launcher to the latest
+2. In `Snap Hutao - Game Launcher - Resource Download`, find needed client OTA package and installed language OTA package
+3. Move all package to folder where game client located
+4. Start official launcher, click on update button.
+The launcher should skip the download and directly starts to unzip the OTA packages to update client

 ## Advanced Features

 ::: danger